cpea2506/Advent_of_Code/README.md

 For example:

-- `cargo run --release -- 1` to see solution for day 1
+- `cargo avent 1` to see solution for day 1
-- `cargo run --release -- 1 --example (or -e)` to see solution for day 1 with example file
+- `cargo avent 1 --example (or -e)` to see solution for day 1 with example file
-- `cargo run --release -- --all (or -a)` to see all solutions for all days
+- `cargo avent --all (or -a)` to see all solutions for all days

 ## Some note